Pyrdacor/Amberstar/FileSpecs/LabData.md

 Amberstar refers to first-person map resources as "Lab" resources, so we here adopt the terms "Labyrinth" to refer to them.

+Here block types are mentioned as Solid, Decoration and Furniture/NPC.
+In the original they are referred to as Underlay (mostly walls), Overlay and Object.

 ## LabData

 A LabData resource collects all indices needed for drawing a particular type of Labyrinth, including background images and palette information.